mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 *Figure 3.
 IDF1 metric diagram*
 {: refdef}

-The main problem I see with IDF1 is finding the best one-to-one matching between predicted and ground truth trajectories for the entire sequence.
-However, this approach can sometimes oversimplify complex tracking scenarios:
+The main problem I see with IDF1 is finding the best one-to-one matching between predicted and ground truth trajectories for the entire sequence since it can oversimplify complex tracking scenarios:

 Imagine a corner kick in football.
 A tracker might correctly follow Player A running into the box, lose them in a cluster, and then mistakenly pick up Player B after the ball is cleared.
 IDF1 might treat this as one partially correct track for either Player A or B, ignoring that it's correct for different players at different times.